-With six NCAA Tournament appearances, five All-Americans and three WNBA Draft picks in seven seasons, there is no denying the success head women's basketball coach Rick Insell has brought to Middle Tennessee.
-In his seven years, he has established a track record unlike any other in the Blue Raiders' rich women's basketball history, while also creating lofty expectations by taking the program to the next level.
+With seven NCAA Tournament appearances, five All-Americans and three WNBA Draft picks in eight seasons, there is no denying the success head women's basketball coach Rick Insell has brought to Middle Tennessee.
+In his eight years, the five-time hall of fame inductee has established a track record unlike any other in the Blue Raiders' rich women's basketball history, while also creating lofty expectations by taking the program to the next level.

 When Insell was introduced as the seventh head coach in program history in May 2005, he told a packed house that his hire proves "dreams come true," during his press conference.